DerekPascarella/TeamInnocent-EnglishPatchPCFX/README.md

    </tr>
    </tr>
 </table>
+"Team Innocent: The Point of No Return - G.C.P.O.SS" is an adventure game with action elements, consisting of three separate missions.
+The player controls Saki most of the time, but other girls temporarily become available as playable characters as well.
+The heroine must explore a large location, collecting items and solving a few puzzles on the way.
+The young women can also find and equip various weapons, from pistols to axes.
+The player can choose one of the four action modes: punching, kicking, shooting, and (in specific instances only) jumping.
+The girls are navigated from third-person perspective on pre-rendered backgrounds with constantly changing camera angles, similarly to the "Alone in the Dark" games, except for the protagonists being sprites and not 3D models.
+The game has a few anime-style cutscenes and voice-overs for dialogues.

 <h2>Known Issues and Project Roadmap</h2>
 As of version 0.9, no FMVs have been subtitled and re-encoded.
 The PC-FX is a challenging platform on which to work.
 While the project aims to eventually include subtitled FMVs, a later release will include a companion document containing translations for all cutscene FMVs.